-Does a Trustee, Acting Alone, Have Standing to Seek Trust Reformation?
+Does a Trustee, Acting Alone, Have the Standing to Seek Trust Reformation?

 Thereafter, Reid, as sole trustee, petitioned to reform the trust claiming that the trust instrument did not evidence the settlor’s intent which was to give his apartment to Reid not subject to abatement.
 In support of her claim, Reid produced an affidavit from the drafting attorney stating that Sonder intended to devise the apartment as a specific gift to his nurse, Ceclia Reid.
 Reid also presented Sonder’s handwritten instructions to the drafting attorney, which she maintained supported her position.